crunchmail/crunchmail-client-php/docs/client.rst

 Basic usage
 ===========

-Creating a simple client is very easy:
+Creating a simple client is easy:

 .. code-block:: php